 Unit 4: A task set and marked by Edexcel and completed under supervised conditions.
 Learners will be given a choice of two articles (Part A) six weeks prior to a supervised assessment period in order to carry out research.
 The supervised assessment period (Part B) is a maximum of 3 hours.

-This qualification is the main focus of a two-year study programme of learning and because it is the size of two A levels, learners will be fully prepared for a range of health and social care degree programmes.
+This qualification is the main focus of a two-year study programme of learning and because it is the size of three A levels, learners will be fully prepared for a range of health and social care degree programmes.

 The qualification is intended to carry UCAS points and is recognised by higher education providers as contributing to meeting admission requirements to many relevant courses, for example: